Dom-TC/ledger-bot/spec.md

 ## TODO

+1. Make split buyers optional
-1. Move to single `MessageGenerators` class?
+2. Move to single `MessageGenerators` class?
 At least switch to just passing in Transaction object.
 Ensure all messages are split by length.
 Include /lookup output
-2. Consolidate dm and slash commands?
+3. Consolidate dm and slash commands?
-3. Implement events system
+4. Implement events system
-4. Add schedule to automatically delete events channels.
+5. Add schedule to automatically delete events channels.
 Post one month after event date giving two weeks notice.
 Let user react or comment to stop.
 If no response, delete in a further two weeks